gdoct/neckexplorer/README.md

 Tunings are configurable in src/lib/tunings.ts

 ## Known issues
-Notes in the scale are not always correctly named wrt flat or sharp. test framework isn't properly configured.
+- Notes in the scale are not always correctly named wrt flat or sharp.
+- test framework isn't properly configured.
-Sound is implemented but the notes sounds horrible so it is currently disabled until I find a proper guitar sound.
+- Sound is partly implemented but currently disabled until a proper guitar sound is implemented.

 ## Planned features
 Sound
+Guitar sounds
 Metronome integration
-Import from guitar tab
+Import from guitar tab and play-along (unlikely)
 ...

 ## Available Scripts